How do I develop a research question?

 The hardest part of research or problem solving is getting started.
 One way to get started is by creating questions.
 When developing questions, it is helpful to think of as many questions as possible surrounding a topic.
 Here is one strategy to help develop questions.

-Here are some sample questions about this image of a hand holding a bird.
+Here are some sample questions about this image of an osprey in a marsh.

 Read these two articles: